Robert Sutton (diplomat): Politician and financier

 Having become rich in diplomatic service, Sutton was elected Whig MP Nottinghamshire in 1722.
 He was appointed a member of the Privy Council on 9 May 1722.
 He became a member of the committee of Charitable Corporation in 1725, and made money by insider trading in its shares.
-He was expelled from the House of Commons 4 May 1732 for a false statement that the company's authorized capital had been exhausted, allowing it to issue more (and so finance the corrupt speculation of other directors).
+He was expelled from the House of Commons 4 May 1732 for a false statement that the company's authorised capital had been exhausted, allowing it to issue more (and so finance the corrupt speculation of other directors).
 He was also sub-governor of the Royal Africa Company from 1726.
 However, he was elected unopposed in 1734 for Great Grimsby.

 Sutton married Judith Tichborne, daughter of Sir Benjamin Tichborne of Beaulieu, County Louth and Elizabeth Gibbs, and widow of Charles Spencer, 3rd Earl of Sunderland.
 Their children included Sir Richard Sutton, 1st Baronet, and an older brother, Robert Sutton, who predeceased his father in November 1743.

 He was also patron of the cleric William Warburton.